Small Business Tax Preparation

 For example, many small business owners have a home office, yet they might also have another work location.
 This needs to be handled correctly to not have the home office disallowed.
 Automobiles?
 Should the company own it or should you?
 Mileage deduction or actual expenses?
 These too must be properly discussed and accounted for on your tax returns.
 We will also help with SEP IRA (old school) or solo 401k plan (new school) contributions calculations, and determine what the best course of action is.

-For small business tax preparation, click on the Get Started button above or use this button-
+For small business tax preparation, click on the button below-

 Small Business Tax Deductions

 Self-employed health insurance and health savings accounts (HSAs) can be tricky, and many small business owners leave money on the table by deducting these on Schedule A versus Form 1040.
+Schedule A has tall hurdles to allow for deducting medical expenses including health insurance premiums.
 This little “gotchya” could cost you several hundred dollars in taxes.
 Have you considered a Health Reimbursement Arrangement (HRA) or a Flexible Spending Account (FSA) for deducting dependent care benefits?
 Being a business owner has long hours and lousy pay- squeeze as much out of it as you can!

-These are the type of things the Watson CPA Group will consult with you.
+These are the type of things WCG will consult with you.
 Oftentimes the taxpayer or small business owner gets in trouble because he or she did not understand the rules.
 Once you know the rules and how to apply the rules, owners can take advantage of small business tax deductions without worry or concern.
 Please click on the button below for more information-

 Self Employed 401k Plan